tilnewman/heroespath-src/README.md

 ## About the Game
-Heroes' Path is an open-source, free (non-commercial), simple, 2D game in the classic RPG turn-based style.
-It was created more as a learning exercise than as an attempt to finish a full game.
+Heroes' Path is a free (non-commercial), open-source (beerware), simple, 2D game in the classic RPG turn-based style.
 I intend to implement a few hours worth of playtime, and then leave it as a fully-playable, all be it short, running game.
-Given the permissive license the software and resource files are released under, it is possible for others to finish the game or to make their own ‘spin-off’ versions.
+The license is intentionally (sarcastically) permissive, allowing anyone to finish the game or to make their own spin-off versions.

 ## About the Code
-The code is written in C++ (C++14).
+The code is written in C++ (C++14 but moving to C++17).
 I have endeavored to keep the code simple and straightforward, staying away from the dark corners of the type system and templates.
-I relied heavily on SFML (“Simple Fast Multimedia Library”, www.sfml-dev.org) for 2D graphics and sound, while using the Boost (boost.org) libraries sparingly.
+I relied heavily on SFML (“Simple Fast Multimedia Library”, www.sfml-dev.org) for 2D graphics and sound, while using the Boost (boost.org) libraries sparingly, mostly for serialization and xml parsing.

 This is a CMake project, and I maintained three build environments that compile cleanly at high warning levels:
  * Windows running Visual Studio 2017